Grey-Whitt/note-taker/README.md

 ![License](https://img.shields.io/badge/-Contributor_Covenant-blueviolet)

 ## Description
-this is a backend project demonstrating my use of express to create api routes.
+This is a backend project demonstrating my use of express to create api routes.
 The project allows you to take notes, store them on a server and delete them from.

 ![Home Page](./public/assets/css/homepage.png)
 ![Note Page](./public/assets/css/notes.png)